adriatls/SPA-Svelte/README.md

 - [ ] Add a pagination feature to table T1.
 - [ ] Make the buttons "Add" and "Import" send a Post request to a Rest API (URL provided by a given environment variable)
 - [ ] Create one ore more automated tests using a plugin of your choosing
-- [ ] Deploy your solution to a cloud provider like Amazon AWS or Heroku

 ## <h2 id="run">🏃‍♀️ Run application<h2>